 A group of men are standing on the footpath, looking like they are waiting to enter one of the establishments.
-Trading along this block from the left we find the Liverpool, London and Globe Insurance Co., then Cox the butcher, then Scott's Flowers, H. Gauer the Furrier, Hunt's Full & Plenty Luncheon Room, Osborne's Tobacconist, an Oyster Saloon and the Railway Hotel on the South-West corner of Flinders Lane, or Little Flinders Street as it was called then.
+Trading along this block from the left we find the Liverpool, London and Globe Insurance Co., then Cox the butcher, then Scott's Flowers, H. Gauer the Furrier, Hunt's Full & Plenty Luncheon Room, Osborne's Tobacconist, an Oyster Saloon and the Railway Hotel on the South-West corner of Flinders Lane.
 On the North-West corner of Flinders Lane is the recently erected ES&A Bank building.
 Not far from the photographer a fruit stand is visible on the footpath.
 Away in the distance on the right hand side we see the Melbourne General Post Office.

 Within a few years (by 1875) the Leveson Wine & Spirit Merchants building was replaced by the Hobson's Bay Railway Hotel (now Hosie's hotel).

 All text © HotPress

 The notes from the State Library tell us that this image is a "Photograph of Elizabeth Street, Melbourne, ca. 1870, showing a wide dirt road with buildings and pedestrians on left footpath, and horse drawn carts in distance.
 On building foreground 'Leveson & Co.
 Wine & Spirit Merchants'."

 This is a digitally retouched reproduction of the original held by the State Library of Victoria.
 All prints are reproduced without the HOTPRESS watermarks.

 Our team of conservators have worked on a high resolution digital image in order to remove blemishes and artifacts such as stains, mould, scratches and damage caused by the handling of the original.
 We strive to provide authentic representations of the original work that are suitable for enlargements that retain the tones and character of the original.